 The GETS website lists(external link) all awarded contracts, and if you have the GETS eight-digit reference number you can easily search for a project.

 Alternatively, you can order contracts by the organisation to see if the Council project you are interested in has been awarded.
 If there is no record it is likely that the contract has not yet been awarded.

 Selecting closed tenders from the menu and searching should display the current status as well as contact details for the project.

 We are committed to working with our suppliers to ensure the health, safety and wellbeing of our suppliers, staff and residents.

 We ask all of our suppliers to have:

-If you’d like more information about our requirements around health, safety and wellbeing contact the Council.
+Contact us if you’d like more information about our requirements around health, safety and wellbeing.

 We realise if we’re asking our suppliers to act sustainably, we need to be putting sustainability at the heart of what we do.

 We’re helping our environment by looking for ways we can reduce energy use, greenhouse gas emissions, solid waste generation and how much water we use.

 We’re contributing to our local communities and social wellbeing in Christchurch by promoting diversity, acceptance, and compassion for all people.